Skip to main content

 Follow this carefully.

-• Make sure your private SSH key is pasted in corectly into the GitHub enviroment secrets.
+• Make sure your private SSH key is pasted correctly into the GitHub prod environment secrets as SSH_PRIVATE_KEY.
 You must copy all contents of the file.

 • Make sure that your ssh key file is named correctly (ABAIR_APP_X_ed25519).